Whoolocked/QRNN-For-LTSData/README.md

 # QRNN-For-LTSData
-A Quasi-Recurrent Neural Network model used for processing long time-series data
+We build a QRNN model used for processing long time-series data, such as stateful network protocol messages